AreyanR/SitRight/README.md

 2. **Download and Extract**
    * Download the SitRight zip file
-   * Exact all the ocntencts into the desktop (important)
+   * Exrtact all the contents into the desktop (important)

     <img src="media/gettingrepo.gif" alt="Adding Python to PATH" width="300">